 I love this cocktail because the balance of pumpkin pie flavor with a little sour and a little sweet is just right for all your favorite fall savory dishes!

-- Hosting a party?
+Hosting a party?
 If this is your star cocktail, I suggest keeping the pumpkin theme going with chorizo pumpkin chipotle queso!
 You could also go with a classic cacio e pepe wings situation for a savory pairing that doesn’t have pumpkin.
 For an elevated seasonal centerpiece, this fall charcuterie board highlights the seasonal flavors of autumn!

 Finally, if you make this bourbon pumpkin smash, please be sure to give this recipe a rating or leave a comment!
 I love to hear when you all make recipes, and I do take the time to respond to every single comment.
 Feel free to drop questions below too, if you have them!